Thing To Do in Portland

 Alive with activity

 Portland is the ideal place to have a go at some of those activities you’ve always wanted to try but never had a chance!
-Have a go at sailing on Olympic waters, kite surfing, SCUBA diving, windsurfing or stand up paddle boarding…feel the wind in your hair and the sun on your face – it’s a recipe for happiness!
+Have a go at dinghy sailing on Olympic waters, kite surfing, SCUBA diving, windsurfing, stand up paddle boarding or sailing a classic gaff rigged cutter - Tallship Moonfleet…feel the wind in your hair and the sun on your face – it’s a recipe for happiness!

-A coastal walk or cycle round the island is highly recommended and you can spend a leisurely day following Coast Path along the old railway route up the Merchant’s Incline, admiring the impressive architecture of The Verne and meandering past the striking ruins of Rufus Castle.
-There are plenty of cafes dotted en route too where you can stop and refuel.
+A coastal walk or cycle round the island is highly recommended.
+You can spend a leisurely day following the Coast Path walking trail along the old railway up the Merchant’s Incline, admiring the impressive architecture of The Verne and meandering past the striking ruins of Rufus Castle.
+There are plenty of cafes dotted en-route too where you can stop and refuel.

-Overlooking Portland Harbour stands one of Henry VII’s finest coastal forts, built in the early 1540s to protect against French and Spanish invasion.
+Overlooking Portland Harbour stands one of King Henry VIII’s finest coastal forts, built in the early 1540s to protect against French and Spanish invasion.

 To finish your visit, take a stroll in the Contemporary Heritage Garden before relaxing in the Captain's Tearoom with a coffee and a slice of cake.
 Yummy!